DiyMediaServer

 Prowlarr Docker Compose Setup Guide (2026)

-Prowlarr Docker Compose setup — port 9696, one config feeds indexers to Sonarr, Radarr, Lidarr, and Readarr.
+Prowlarr Docker Compose setup on port 9696: one config feeds indexers to Sonarr, Radarr, Lidarr, and Readarr.
 Working compose file and first-run setup.

 💭